Backcountry Introduction: How to Use Ski Poles by Lost Arrow Backcountry Ski Gear Experience

 This time, we

-focused on ski poles.
+'re focusing on ski poles.
 Our instructor, mountain guide Genki Narumi, gave us a lecture on ski poles.
-He explained the proper length and adjustment method for hiking up, as well as how to hold them in the backcountry.
+He'll explain the appropriate length and adjustment methods for hiking uphill, as well as how to grip them in the backcountry.

-*The content introduced here is only part of the training.
+*The content introduced here is only a part of the training course.

 ・Gear used in this video